neurogenetics/LRRK2_conditional_v3/README.md

 ```

+#### Adjust Proxy cases to the same scale as PD cases

 ```
-# make the toProxy files into .csv files
+# Make the toProxy files into .csv files
 module load R
 R
 require("data.table")